skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 - **Amazon Neptune ML**: Uses Graph Neural Networks (GNNs) to make predictions based on graph data, supporting vectorized data in graph databases.
 - **Amazon MemoryDB**: Supports high-speed vector storage and retrieval with millisecond query times and tens of thousands of queries per second (QPS).
 - **Amazon DocumentDB**: Supports vector search with MongoDB compatibility, enabling storage, indexing, and search of millions of vectors with millisecond response times.

 ---

-### Large Language Models (LLMs)
-- **Definition**: Advanced AI models trained on vast amounts of data to perform a variety of language-related tasks.
-- **Types**:
-  - **Unimodal**: Works with a single type of data (e.g., text).
-  - **Multimodal**: Works with multiple types of data, such as text, images, or videos.
-- **Reinforcement Learning from Human Feedback (RLHF)**: Improves model performance by incorporating human feedback to guide and refine its responses.

-#### Use Cases
-- **Text Classification**: Classifying text into categories.
-- **Text Generation**: Creating new text based on input.
-- **Translation**: Converting text from one language to another.
-- **Code Generation**: Automatically generating code from natural language descriptions or other inputs.

-### Foundation Models
-- **Definition**: Large, pre-trained models that serve as the base for fine-tuning specific tasks.
-These models have learned patterns from massive datasets and can be customized for various applications like NLP, image recognition, and more.

----